'Are we servants of India just because they are a world power?' - Ramiz Raja slams BCCI over Asia Cup 2023 row

 Story highlights

 Ramiz Raja was recently removed as the Pakistan Cricket Board (PCB) chairman.
-His stint was a controversial one with New Zealand withdrawing from their tour of Pakistan, in September 2021, just before the tour opener whereas England cricket team also followed suit.
-While Australia came and toured and England also followed suit, with the Kiwis currently in Pakistan for two Tests and three ODIs, Team Pakistan also had a mixed run -- ending second in Asia Cup and T20 World Cup 2022 -- before losing their first-ever Test series on home soil (against England).
+His stint was a controversial one with New Zealand withdrawing from their tour of Pakistan in September 2021 just before the tour opener, whereas England cricket team also followed suit.
+While Australia toured and England also followed suit, with the Kiwis currently in Pakistan for two Tests and three ODIs, Team Pakistan also had a mixed run -- ending second in Asia Cup and T20 World Cup 2022 -- before losing their first-ever Test series on home soil (against England).

 Also read: 'They couldn't digest how Pakistan....': Former PCB chief Ramiz Raja again takes a dig at India